ntrca/ntrca_certificates/README.md

 * Then install requirements.txt
     > pip install -r requirements.txt

-* Go to the example and copy local_settings.txt and pest in <span style="color: red">ntrca</span> and rename local_settings.txt to local_settings.py
-* Open  local_settings.py
-* Then Enter here your database name: 'NAME': 'your db name',
-* Then Enter here your postgres username: 'USER': 'postgres',
-* Then Enter here your postgres password: 'PASSWORD': 'your password',

 * Create database: <br>
     if your os is windows, you can use the command: <br>
     > C:\Program Files\PostgreSQL\postgres version\bin <br>